sklaps/healthcare-readmission-sql-project/README.md

 💡 Insights

-Middle-aged and elderly patients tend to have higher readmissions.
+Middle-aged (50–70) and elderly patients (>70) have the highest readmissions.

-Younger patients (<30) show fewer readmissions.
+Younger patients (<30) rarely return to the hospital.

-Targeted care plans for 50+ could reduce re-hospitalizations.
+Hospitals could focus targeted follow-ups and discharge plans for 50+ age groups.

 Q2.
 What is the average hospital stay across age groups?